In-Situ Engineering of the Anisotropic Rabi Model in Circuit QED: Abstract

 \section{Abstract}

 The anisotropic Rabi model (ARM), which features tunable Jaynes-Cummings (JC) and anti-Jaynes-Cummings (AJC) interactions, has remained challenging to realize fully.
-We present a circuit QED implementation that provides static control over the ARM parameters.
-By simultaneously coupling a qubit to a resonator's voltage and current antinodes, we geometrically tune the interaction from pure JC to pure AJC.
-This control enables novel quantum measurement capabilities, including dispersive shift cancellation and Purcell-suppressed readout.
-Our work establishes a direct platform for exploring the ARM's full parameter space and its applications in quantum information processing.
+We present a circuit QED architecture featuring a qubit, a resonator, and a flux-tunable coupler that provides complete dynamic control over the ARM Hamiltonian.
+By leveraging simultaneous capacitive and inductive couplings, we can in-situ tune the interaction from the pure JC to the pure AJC regime without requiring external parametric modulation.
+This dynamic control enables useful quantum measurement and coherence capabilities, including dispersive shift cancellation for protection against photon shot-noise dephasing, and Purcell-suppressed readout.
+Our work establishes a versatile platform for exploring the ARM’s full parameter space and its broader applications in quantum information processing.